Categories

 DAY ONE

 Time to ditch the bags and start exploring!
-While there’s thousands of options to choose from, we recommend staying on the south side of the island— at Grand Hyatt Kauai Resort and Spa, if you’re looking to splurge.
+While there’s thousands of options to choose from, we recommend staying on the south side of the island, in or near Koloa.
+We’ve used points to stay at the Grand Hyatt Kauai Resort and Spa— you can check out our full review here.
+It’s a pretty sweet spot if you’re looking to splurge a little.
 If you arrive in the morning, they’ll store your bags for you, so you don’t miss out on any adventuring time.
-It’s by no means guaranteed, but they actually comped us each an appetizer and drink, while we waited for our room to be ready.
-Can you say amazing customer service?!
+We’ve also stayed at some fun Airbnbs!
+We generally find, the closer you are to the beach, the better— it’s always nice to be able to just walk to the beach instead of worrying about parking.

 Birds Eye View

-Heading back to the airport so soon?
-Get excited for an airplane tour with AirVentures.
-This tour is an INCREDIBLE way to start the trip, and it can actually help shape your plan for the subsequent days, if you catch a glimpse of anything particularly enticing.
-From your perch in the sky, you’ll see whales breaching, gorgeous Waimea Canyon, the lush Hanalei Valley, and Manawaiopuna Falls (from Jurassic Park).
+Start the trip off strong with an airplane tour with AirVentures.
+This tour is an INCREDIBLE way to kick things off, and it can actually help shape your plan for the subsequent days, if you catch a glimpse of anything particularly enticing.
+From your perch in the sky, you’ll see whales breaching (depending of the time of year), gorgeous Waimea Canyon, the lush Hanalei Valley, and Manawaiopuna Falls (from Jurassic Park).
 Not to mention the crown jewel: a dazzlingly Nā Pali Coastline.
 You’ll be able to enjoy the coastline from a few different vantage-points while in Kauai, but this one is almost guaranteed to be the most amazing.

-Pro trip #1: Try to snag the co-pilot seat if you can.
+Pro tip #1: Try to snag the co-pilot seat if you can.
 This will have the best view as it’s the least obstructed and best for taking photographs.

-Pro tip #2: While they have a handful of different time slots throughout the day, in the winter-time, the mid-afternoon is the most ideal for the perfect Nā Pali Coast views.
+Pro tip #2: While they have a handful of different time slots throughout the day, the mid-afternoon (winter) or late-afternoon (summer) is the most ideal for the perfect Nā Pali Coast views.
 The coastline is on the west side of the island, so if you go too early in the day, the breath-taking views are still illustrious but a little shadowed.

 DAY TWO